sachintha29/netflix-clone/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### Deployment

+Deploy using firebase  :firebase deploy

+Hostig url:Hosting URL: https://netfiix-clone.web.app

 ### `npm run eject`